-Foreign currency balances have been translated into U.S. dollars as follows: monetary assets and liabilities at exchange rates prevailing at period end; revenue and expenses at average rates for the period; and non-monetary assets and stockholders' equity at historical rates.
+Foreign currency balances have been translated into U.S. dollars as follows: monetary assets and liabilities at exchange rates prevailing at period end; gains or losses resulting from translating foreign currency financial statement, net of related tax effects, are reflected in accumulated other comprehensive income on the consolidated statement of financial condition.
 The functional currency of the overseas operations in Tel Aviv, Israel is the local currency.